Dafluxtech/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3  a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 4 a function that checks for lowercase character.

+5  a function that checks for alphabetic character.